Ildemaro Vargas Preview, Player Props: Nationals vs. Marlins

 Ildemaro Vargas At The Plate

-- Vargas has 10 doubles, a triple, four home runs and 10 walks while hitting .241.
+- Vargas is batting .235 with 10 doubles, a triple, four home runs and 12 walks.

-- In 23.3% of his games this year, Vargas has driven in at least one run.
-In eight of those games (13.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- In 21.9% of his games this year, Vargas has driven in at least one run.
+In eight of those games (12.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.